 - Inflammation from AS can cause new bone formation on the spine, which causes the spine to fuse together.

 - In severe cases of AS, the spine fuses in a forward-stooped posture.
 This is why AS is also called Bamboo Spine Disease.

-- Ankylosing spondylitis can be to blame for a “hunchback” appearance.2
+- Ankylosing spondylitis can be blamed for a “hunchback” appearance.

 - The exact cause of AS is unknown, but genetics plays a key role in AS.
 So does environment.

 - There is no cure for AS.